The Goal

 -

-Aaron Pruzan, Owner of Rendezvous River Sports
+Aaron Pruzan, Owner, Rendezvous River Sports

 -

-Katy Hollbacher, Owner of Beyond Efficiency
+Katy Hollbacher, Owner, Beyond Efficiency

 2:00